Read the book and email me when you pick your party date!

 For example, if one guest says, “Cereal with blueberries and almond milk,” there’s a good chance they’re into healthy eating.
 Or if someone swears by pancakes and bacon slathered in maple syrup, they might be the person to ask for delicious restaurant recommendations.

 I’ve tested this icebreaker extensively.
 It might sound boring, but it is safe.
 It works nearly 100 percent of the time for almost 100 percent of guests.
-It’s practically impossible for it to go wrong and it sets you and your party up for success.
+It’s practically impossible for it to go wrong, and it sets you and your party up for success.

 You’ll use this same icebreaker twice: first to practice with your four or five early arrivals, then approximately twenty-five minutes later with the whole party.

-How to Facilitate the First Icebreaker
+How to Use & Facilitate Icebreakers

-It’s the night of your first party.
+Now, it’s the night of your first party.
 You’re almost out of the Awkward Zone as four or five people have arrived.

 Grab your party harmonica because this is the first time that you get to use it.
 Turn down the music, blow a long note into your harmonica to get the group’s attention, and say something upbeat like this:

-OK everybody.
+OK, everybody listen up.
 What a great group of friends!
 Let’s come over here to circle up and stand together.
 You all showed up early or right on time.
 Thank you for that.
 You’re great.

 Have everyone come together and stand in a circle.
 Then introduce the first icebreaker: